-Expenses on public and investor relations increased by \$125,364 (156%) to \$205,879 compared to the same quarter in Fiscal 2021.
-The increase is primarily related to the Company's increased activities on the Innovation News Network website with the publication of several information pieces on lithium, and rare earths including an e-book on battery supply chains in Canada and another piece on other future lithium applications.
+Expenses on public and investor relations increased by \$331,152 (436%) to \$407,115 compared to the same quarter in Fiscal 2022.
+The increase is primarily related to the Company's increased activities on the Innovation News Network website with the publication of several information pieces on lithium, and rare earths including an e-book on battery supply chains in Canada, and another piece on other future lithium applications, as well as the increased level of investor relations activities being conducted by external consultants.